Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 Independence's midwestern location means severe storms, including tornadoes in some areas, make insurance a more significant budget item than most newcomers expect.
 The housing picture is equally important: a buyer-friendly market where your down payment goes further than in most US cities.
-When it comes to rent prices, the local workforce reflects a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+When it comes to rent prices, the local workforce reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 This is a market with distinct micro-neighborhoods where prices can shift by 15-20% across zip codes.

 What Matters Most